EVO-2022/tool-inventory/README.md

 # Tool Inventory Web App

-A self-hosted, mobile-friendly tool inventory web application using [NocoDB](https://nocodb.com/) (open-source Airtable alternative).
-This allows you to quickly search and browse your tool collection without any custom UI code—just NocoDB and Docker.
+A self-hosted, mobile-friendly tool inventory web application with a simple, senior-friendly custom frontend.
+Built on [NocoDB](https://nocodb.com/) (open-source Airtable alternative) for data management, with a clean interface featuring large, easy-to-use buttons.

 ## What This Is

-A fast search tool database designed for easy mobile access.
-The primary workflow is searching and browsing tools.
-You can optionally mark tools as "Loaned Out" with notes, and track tools that need repair.
+A fast search tool database designed for easy access, especially for seniors.
+Features a simple custom frontend with large buttons for common actions:
+- **Find a Tool** - Search for tools in your inventory
+- **Add a Tool** - Add new tools to your collection
+- **Repair a Tool** - View and update tools that need repair
+- **Move a Tool** - Change a tool's location
+- **Inventory Overview** - See your complete inventory

+The frontend is designed to be dead simple—no hidden menus or complex navigation.

 ## Quick Start